Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder

 \section{Abstract}

-We extend the notion of canonical orderings to cylindric triangulations.
-This allows us to extend the incremental straight-line drawing algorithm of de Fraysseix, Pach and Pollack to this setting.
-Our algorithm yields in linear time a crossing-free straight-line drawing of a cylindric triangulation $G$ with $n$ vertices on a regular grid $\mZ/w\mZ\times[0..h]$, with $w\leq 2n$ and $h\leq n(2d+1)$, where $d$ is the (graph-) distance between the two boundaries.
-As a by-product, we can also obtain in linear time a crossing-free straight-line drawing of a toroidal triangulation with $n$ vertices on a periodic regular grid $\mZ/w\mZ\times\mZ/h\mZ$, with $w\leq 2n$ and $h\leq 1+n(2c+1)$, where $c$ is the length of a shortest non-contractible cycle.
+We extend the notion of canonical ordering (initially developed for planar triangulations and 3-connected planar maps) to cylindric (essentially simple) triangulations and more generally to cylindric (essentially internally) $3$-connected maps.
+This allows us to extend the incremental straight-line drawing algorithm of de Fraysseix, Pach and Pollack (in the triangulated case) and of Kant (in the $3$-connected case) to this setting.
+Precisely, for any cylindric essentially internally $3$-connected map $G$ with $n$ vertices, we can obtain in linear time a periodic (in $x$) straight-line drawing of $G$ that is crossing-free and internally (weakly) convex, on a regular grid $\mZ/w\mZ\times[0..h]$, with $w\leq 2n$ and $h\leq n(2d+1)$, where $d$ is the face-distance between the two boundaries.
+This also yields an efficient periodic drawing algorithm for graphs on the torus.
+Precisely, for any essentially $3$-connected map $G$ on the torus (i.e., $3$-connected in the periodic representation) with $n$ vertices, we can compute in linear time a periodic straight-line drawing of $G$ that is crossing-free and (weakly) convex, on a periodic regular grid $\mZ/w\mZ\times\mZ/h\mZ$, with $w\leq 2n$ and $h\leq 1+2n(c+1)$, where $c$ is the face-width of $G$.
 Since $c\leq\sqrt{2n}$, the grid area is $O(n^{5/2})$.
-Our algorithms apply to any triangulation (whether on the cylinder or on the torus) with no loops nor multiple edges in the periodic representation.